codio/site/source/docs/content/collaboration/authoritative.html.md

 Although Codio has open sourced its own content, we also strongly support the creation of your own content which you then publish for others to collaborate on.

 ### Codio Content
-Codio's content can be found on GitHub.
+Codio content can be found on GitHub.
 The best place to start is

 - [https://github.com/codio-content/Information/wiki](https://github.com/codio-content/Information/wiki)